Cedarville High School (Cedarville, Ohio)

 Cedarville High School is a public high school in Cedarville, Ohio.
 It is the only high school in the Cedar Cliff Local School District.
 Some notable things the school has accomplished recently are the cross country team qualifying for the state meet in 2018 and also 2019.
+The Boys Basketball team has won the OHC South in 2021 and 2024.
+The volleyball team won back to back OHC South titles from 2023-2024.